 Who Can Declare Chapter 7 Bankruptcy?

-Chapter 7 can be a fast, simple and effective way to deal with unmanageable debt, but it isn't a solution for everyone.
+Chapter 7 can be a fast, simple, and effective way to deal with unmanageable debt, but it isn’t a solution for everyone.
 We can help you decide if it is right for you.
-The following are considerations when deciding to file bankrupcty:
+The following are considerations when deciding to file bankruptcy:

 - If your debts have been discharged in a Chapter 7 bankruptcy within the past eight years or in a Chapter 13 bankruptcy within the past six years, you cannot file Chapter 7.

-- In this case, "income limits" means that your current monthly income is less than or equal to the median income for a family of your size in your state.
-If your income is greater than the median, you must meet a bankruptcy means test to qualify.
+- In this case, “income limits” means that your current monthly income is less than or equal to the median income for a family of your size in your state.
+If your income exceeds the median, you must meet a bankruptcy means test to qualify.
 The means test helps to determine if your disposable income is sufficient to repay at least some of your unsecured debt.
-If your average income for the last six months is over the limit, you may want to wait a couple months and check it again.
-If your income has been reduced it is possible waiting may put you under the median income limit.
+If your average income for the last six months is over the limit, you may want to wait a few months and check it again.
+If your income has been reduced, it is possible waiting may put you under the median income limit.

-- You must have participated in a credit-counseling program with an approved agency within 180 days prior to filing.
-If you've had a previous bankruptcy case dismissed within the past 180 days, you cannot file Chapter 7 bankruptcy.
-In addition, if the court rules that you've concealed property or assets, lied about your income on a credit application, or engaged in other dishonest activities, your case may be dismissed.
+- You must have participated in a credit-counseling program with an approved agency within 180 days before filing.
+If you’ve had a previous bankruptcy case dismissed within the past 180 days, you cannot file for Chapter 7 bankruptcy.
+In addition, if the court rules that you’ve concealed property or assets, lied about your income on a credit application, or engaged in other dishonest activities, your case may be dismissed.
 Truthfulness is absolutely essential when filing bankruptcy.